jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 :aws-php-class:`GuzzleHttp\\Psr7\\LazyOpenStream </class-GuzzleHttp.Psr7.LazyOpenStream.html>`

-Lazily reads or writes to a file that is opened only after an IO operation take place on the stream.
+Lazily reads or writes to a file that is opened only after an I/O operation takes place on the stream.

 .. code-block:: php